Mission Bay, San Francisco: Attractions and characteristics

 Mission Bay is served by the N Judah and T Third Street lines of San Francisco's Muni Metro.
 The N Judah links the neighborhood to Downtown, BART, Hayes Valley and the Sunset District, and the T Third Street links to downtown, BART, and the Bayview and Visitacion Valley neighborhoods.
 Several other Muni bus and trolley bus lines link the area to neighborhoods to the north, west and south.
 The Caltrain commuter rail system connects Mission Bay with San Jose and Gilroy.
-The proposed Central Subway project will make the link between Mission Bay, Oracle Park, Market Street-Union Square, and Chinatown even faster.
+The Central Subway project linking Mission Bay to San Francisco Downtown and Chinatown opened in November 2022.

 Although near to and often associated with Oracle Park, the ballpark is in the adjacent South Beach neighborhood.
 UCSF has built a new 289-bed hospital serving children, women, and cancer patients which opened in February 2015.
 Construction of the hospital began in October 2010.

 Mission Bay has a large residential component with approximately 6,404 apartments and/or condos planned (1,806 of them to be designated affordable).